 I was wrong,

-I should have called evil more clearly by
+I should have called evil more clearly by its name

 I hesitated to condemn it for far too long.

 I now accuse myself within my heart:

-I have betrayed my conscience far too
+I have betrayed my conscience far too long

 I have deceived myself and fellow man.